Skip to main content

 Evaluation Process

-Entries will be reviewed by a committee of five individuals selected by the Dean of Graduate & Extended Learning to represent a diversity of perspectives on graduate education.
+Entries will be reviewed by a committee selected by the Dean of Graduate & Extended Learning to represent a diversity of perspectives on graduate education.
 The committee will select the top three place-winners.

 Online voting will be open to the general public for one week to determine the People's Choice award winner.
 Votes will be submitted via Qualtrics (one vote per email address).
 Competitor names and graduate programs will be shared during the online voting.
 A single competitor may be selected as a place winner by the selection committee and also be awarded the People's Choice.